-As of June 30, 2022, we had a cash balance of \$485,000 and an accumulated deficit of \$81,814,000.
-For the year ended June 30, 2022, we had negative cash flow of \$23.9 million.
+As of June 30, 2023, we had a cash balance of \$2.4 million and an accumulated deficit of \$88.6 million.
+For the year ended June 30, 2023, we had negative cash from operations of \$3.6 million.
 Historically our business has not generated sufficient cash to fund our operations.
-However, based on our ability to recognize revenue from our existing backlog we anticipate increased revenues along with the planned improvements in our gross margin over the next twelve (12) months.
-Our planned gross margin improvement tasks include, but is not limited to, a plan to drive bill of material costs down while increasing price of our products for new orders.
-We have received new orders in fiscal year ended June 30, 2022, of approximately \$65 million and believe through conversations with our customers that our anticipation of continued new order increases is probable.
+However, based on our existing backlog and customer orders, we anticipate increased revenues, together with the planned improvements in our gross margin, will move us closer to profitability.
+Our planned gross margin improvement tasks include, but are not limited to, a plan to drive bill of material costs down while increasing price of our products for new orders.
+We have received new orders in Fiscal 2023, of approximately \$59.9 million and believe through conversations with our customers that our anticipation of continued increase of new orders is reasonable.

-We believe that our existing cash, together with \$3.2 million that currently remains available under our \$8.0 million revolving line of credit with Silicon Valley Bank ("SVB Credit Facility"), and \$4.0 million available under the subordinated line of credit ("Subordinated LOC") as of September 12, 2022, will be sufficient to meet our anticipated capital resources to fund planned operations for the next twelve (12) months.
+We believe that our existing cash, together with \$4.0 million that currently remains available under our \$15.0 million revolving line of credit with Gibraltar Business Capital ("GBC Credit Facility"), and \$4.0 million available under the subordinated line of credit ("Subordinated LOC") as of September 8, 2023, will be sufficient to meet our anticipated capital resources to fund planned operations for the next twelve (12) months.
 See "Future Liquidity Needs" below.